 Executive Director, Founder, Little Kids Rock

 The course is led by veteran fundraiser and Hauser Institute Senior Research Fellow Jennifer McCrea.

 A fundraiser for 25 years, Jennifer McCrea has worked with CEOs, fundraisers and board members from a wide variety of organizations, including Millennium Promise, Acumen Fund, Donorschoose.org, Grameen America, Teach for America, Witness, Comic Relief, X Prize Foundation, VH1 Save the Music Foundation, Rhode Island School of Design, Robin Hood Foundation, Council on Foreign Relations, Creative Commons, Pencils of Promise, New Profit and many others.
 She is also a Henry Crown Fellow at the Aspen Institute, serves as an advisory board member of the MIT Media Lab, Berklee College City Music program and the Blue School, and is a co-founder and board member of the Quincy Jones MusiQ Consortium.
 In addition, Jennifer is co-founder of the Business Leadership Council for a Generation Born HIV Free, a public-private partnership initiative with goal of ending the transmission of HIV from mothers to children worldwide by 2015.
 Previously, Jennifer was at Case Western Reserve University and at Washington University in St. Louis during their multi-billion dollar campaign.
 She was also Vice President for Development at Dickinson College.

-5-day intensive followed by check-in periods over the course of the year.
+4-day intensive program followed by check-in sessions over the course of the year.

-The next intensive is June 2-6, 2014 at Harvard University in Cambridge, Massachusetts.
+The next course is June 2-6, 2014 at Harvard University in Cambridge, Massachusetts.
 A welcome dinner is held the evening of June 2 and classes begin June 3.